Cherry Creek School District

 The Cherry Creek School District 5, also known as Cherry Creek Public Schools, is a school district located in western Arapahoe County, Colorado.
 The current superintendent is Christopher Smith.
 Former superintendent Scott Siegfried, Ph.D. announced his retirement on January 22, 2021.

 It consists of elementary, middle, and high schools.
 The district headquarters are in Greenwood Village.

 The district serves more than 54,000 children and more 300,000 residents in 108 square miles that spread across seven municipalities.
 The district serves portions of Aurora and Centennial, which make up its majority.
 The district also encompasses Foxfield and Glendale, as well as most of Cherry Hills Village, portions of Greenwood Village and Englewood, and adjoining areas of unincorporated Arapahoe County.

 History

+The original Cherry Creek Schoolhouse, built in 1874, is the oldest surviving school in the district.
+It was relocated to the Cherry Creek High School campus and restored by students in the 1970s.

 Cherry Creek School District No. 5 was voted into existence in 1950 by residents of seven Arapahoe County school districts.

 Existing schools in the new district included: